alotofentropy/alotofentropy/README.md

 - 👋 Hi, I’m @alotofentropy
 - 👀 I’m interested in medical imaging and medical education
-- 🌱 I’m currently learning MATLAB, R, SQL, HTML, CSS
+- 🌱 I’m currently using MATLAB, R and of course Python.
 - 💞️ I’m looking to collaborate on image segementation and recognition algorithms and high availability database management